 SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ? ? ?
 This small scale allocation within Lingen was a former plant nursery.
 Although there is no specific mention of biodiversity within the policy criteria.
 The policy and development brief refer to landscape and SuD which can have a positive effect on biodiversity - To maintain and enhance the quality of landscapes and townscapes + + + The site has been disused for a number of years and policy criteria are in place regarding rural character and landscape - To improve quality of surroundings + + + The site has been disused for a number of years and policy criteria are in place regarding rural character and landscape - To conserve and where appropriate enhance the historic environment and cultural heritage + + + The site has been disused for a number of years and policy criteria are in place regarding rural character and the conversation area.
-The development brief also - contains design criteria to safeguard the character of the conservation area.
-To improve air quality + + + This is a small scale site within Lingen which is highlighted within - To reduce the effect of Policy RA2.
-This is a small scale site within traffic on the environment + + + Lingen which is highlighted within Policy RA2.
-Some increased traffic movements may raise from the development given the rural nature and location of the parish - To reduce contributions to climate change ++ ++ ++ To reduce vulnerability to climate change ++ ++ ++ A small area of the site falls within flood zone 2 but areas relatively close fall within flood zone 3.
-The policy criteria specific highlights the requirement for a flood risk assessment.
-The development brief also highlights issues regarding surface water flooding - To improve water quality ++ ++ ++ The Limebrook stream is adjacent to the site which forms part of the hydrological catchment of the River Lugg.
-Policy safeguards are in place within the NDP with regards to water quality.

-To provide for sustainable , The water company has not
+The development brief also -

+contains design criteria to

+safeguard the character of the

+conservation area.

+T : 10

+To improve air quality + + + This is a small scale site within -

+Lingen which is highlighted within Policy RA2.

+Policy RAZ.

-• + + + The water company has not -
+To reduce the effect of + + + This is a small scale site within -

-sources of water supply highlighted any issues with regards

-to water supply.
+traffic on the environment Lingen which is highlighted within

+Policy RA2.
+Some increased traffic

+movements may raise from the

+development given the rural nature

+and location of the parish

+To reduce contributions to ++ ++ ++

+climate change

+-

-To avoid, reduce and + + + A small area of the site falls within -
+To reduce vulnerability to ++ ++ ++ A small area of the site falls within -

-manage flood risk flood zone 2 but areas relatively

-close fall within flood zone 3.
+climate change flood zone 2 but areas relatively close fall within flood zone 3.
 The

 policy criteria specific highlights the

 requirement for a flood risk

 assessment.
 The development brief

 also highlights issues regarding

 surface water flooding

-To conserve soil ++ ++ ++ This site is a former plan nursery -
+To improve water quality ++ ++ ++ The Limebrook stream is adjacent

-resources and quality and has been disused for some

-recourses and quality time.

-unic.

-To minimise the

-production of waste
+to the site which forms part of the

-To improve health of the
+hydrological catchment of the River

-population

-To reduce crime and

-nuisance

-To conserve natural and + + + This proposal is seeking to -

-manmade resources redevelop a former plan nursery

-within a settlement highlighted

-within Policy RA2

-Overall commentary This is a sma all scale site within Lingen which is s highlighted within Policy RA2.
-There are a number of policy

-and any cumulative criteria and a development brie f which contains s a number of policy safeguards.

-effects • . , ,

-• -
+Lugg.
+Policy safeguards are in

+place within the NDP with regards to water quality.

+to water quality.

+To provide for sustainable sources of water supply + + + The water company has not highlighted any issues with regards to water supply. - To avoid, reduce and manage flood risk + + + A small area of the site falls within flood zone 2 but areas relatively close fall within flood zone 3.
+The policy criteria specific highlights the requirement for a flood risk assessment.
+The development brief also highlights issues regarding surface water flooding - To conserve soil resources and quality ++ ++ ++ This site is a former plan nursery and has been disused for some time. - To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This proposal is seeking to redevelop a former plan nursery within a settlement highlighted within Policy RA2 - Overall commentary and any cumulative effects • s highlighted within Policy RA2.
+There as a number of policy safeguards. are a number of policy